 All of our courses are built around Herman’s Three Stage Model of Trauma Recovery.
 The most important stage is the first one, Safety and Stabilization.
 Very often trauma victims suffer from symptoms ranging from hypervigilance, anger, and extreme emotion to pain, depression and immobility.
 We look at ways to build up resources for trauma sufferers, both external and internal safety including coping strategies for dealing with their symptoms.
 This course gives and suggests creative ways/techniques to bring clients into the “window of tolerance” because it is impossible to work with someone who is suffering the after-effects of trauma without first making them feel safe and helping them to find resources within themselves to help them manage their emotions.

 This work involves creating emotional stability (learning how to avoid being overcome with emotions) which brings the client into the “window of tolerance” where further trauma processing work can be done.

-WORKING WITH ADULT SURVIVORS OF CHILDHOOD TRAUMA (STAGE 2)-THE 2ND PHASE OF TRAUMA RECOVERY -24th & 25th November 2018 (Leeds)
+COMPLEX TRAUMA WORK WITH ADULT SURVIVORS OF CHILDHOOD TRAUMA (STAGE 2)-THE 2ND PHASE OF TRAUMA RECOVERY - 23rd & 24th November 2019 (Leeds)